hopglass/hopglass-server/README.md

 # HopGlass Server
 The HopGlass Server collects data from Freifunk networks and processes it to be used in [HopGlass](https://github.com/hopglass/hopglass), for statistics and other purposes.

-**Warning: The HopGlass Server is subject to major changes.
-Updates may require manual intervention.**

 ## How to use

 ### Installation